nofilsiddiqui-2000/Project-Task03/README.md

 ## 📘 Overview

 This repository builds upon the core **Robot Simulator** project, developed by [TwinkalChristian/robot-simulator](https://github.com/TwinkalChristian/robot-simulator).
-As part of our software testing course, our team's assigned role was to act as the **QA team** for their implementation.
+As part of our software quality assurance course, our team's assigned role was to act as the **QA team** for their implementation.
 This project specifically applies black-box and white-box testing techniques to validate, analyze, and improve the quality of their application.

 ---